RobertoIV/py_wifi_drone/README.md

 Finally pygame needs to be installed.

+## Testing
+You can run the pygame keyboard controller simply by calling `python dronekeyboard.py`

 ## Known issues
 The video streaming isn't perfect and has some artifacting and delays.
 On the app, the artifacting isn't present, so there should be a way to fix it.